dmuller189/UnixShell/README.md

 	- read '=' operator when parsing
 	- read '$xxx' variables and make appropriate swap with the hashmap
 - Shell parentheses
-- evaluate parsing logic and order of operations for shell operators
-	- exit operator with && and || operators
 - Valgrind checks and memory leaks
 - some possible hashmap bugs with reading over tombstone values
 - adapt hashmap for <string, string> mappings